-10.6 Bringing Proceedings
+9.6 Proceedings for Patent Infringement

 Typically, the patent-owner brings the suit alleging patent infringement.
 Depending on the wording of the licence agreement, an exclusive licensee may also have standing to enforce the licensed patent.

 Remedies may include a temporary or permanent injunction, destruction of infringing articles, the award of damages (including the infringer's profits) and, in certain limited circumstances, attorneys' fees.